Patron: Simon Brett

 Chichester Literary Society, despite its name, is not elitist.
 If you love books – and learning about writers and their lives – then this Society is for you.

-With our programme of talks and walks, outings and social events, we aim to promote love of the written word in whatever form it takes, be it prose or verse, the classics or more modern writers.
+With our programme of talks and social events, we aim to promote love of the written word in whatever form it takes, be it prose or verse, the classics or more modern writers.
 In addition to talks by writers and literary experts, there are two annual social events – a summer party with readings and a Christmas social.

 The Chichester Literary Society was formed in January 2005.
 Its predecessor, the West Sussex Literary Society (founded by Irene Campbell) was disbanded and the new society formed in response to the wishes of members, who wanted a Chichester-based society, rather than one whose meetings were held in different locations around the county.